fnproject/flow/docs/API.md

 FnProject-Method: POST
 FnProject-ResultStatus: failure        # waitForCompletion only
 FnProject-Header-CUSTOM-HEADER: user-12334
-FnProject-Exceptional: true
 Content-Type: application/json

 ...request body...
 ```

 In the Java runtime, this stage's value will be transparently wrapped in the `ExternalCompletionException` type, which wraps the body and headers of the original request.
-As in the case of an `HttpResponse`, the `FnProject-Exceptional` attribute is *not* carried on the datum itself or reserialized to the completer; it serves solely as a hint from the completer that the datum is being used in an exceptional path.

 ## Graph Completion & Committing the graph